okuramasafumi/alba/README.md

 # Alba

-`Alba` is the fastest JSON serializer for Ruby.
+`Alba` is the fastest JSON serializer for Ruby, JRuby an TruffleRuby.

 ## Why Alba?